The Green Deal Swansea

 Loft Insulation Grants are still available in Swansea and throughout West Wales?

-The Government Home Insulation Grant Scheme has changed again (17/9/18).
+The Government Home Insulation Grant Scheme changed again on 17/9/18

 In some ways it is an improvement over the old scheme, but other aspects have got a whole lot worse.